Peter Hyams: Directing

 Hyams made his directorial debut with an ABC Movie of the Week for Aaron Spelling, Rolling Man (1972) starring Dennis Weaver.
-Hymans worked on it solely as director, with the script being written by the producers.
+Hyams worked on it solely as director, with the script being written by the producers.

 Hyams followed it directing another TV movie which he also wrote, Goodnight, My Love (1972), about a private eye and a dwarf.
-The film was very acclaimed.
+The film was highly acclaimed.

 Hyams optioned a novel Going All the Way which he intended to adapt and direct but it was not made.

 The praise for Goodnight My Love meant Hyams was able to get finance for his debut feature as writer-director, Busting (1974), a buddy cop movie starring Elliott Gould and Robert Blake.
 He followed it with Our Time (1974), a romance with Pamela Sue Martin, which he directed only.

 Hyams made Peeper (1975), for the producers of Busting with Michael Caine and Natalie Wood.
 It was a financial failure and Hyams' career was at a low ebb.
 He wrote the script Hanover Street which he could have sold outright but Hyams insisted on directing.
 He wrote the screenplay for the Charles Bronson thriller Telefon (1977), doing a draft for Richard Lester (who ended up not directing the film).
 It was rewritten extensively.

 Capricorn One

-Hyams had written the script for Capricorn One (1978), a number of years earlier.
+Hyams had written the script for Capricorn One (1977) a number of years earlier.
 It was a conspiracy thriller about a faked mission to Mars.
-Paul Lazarus managed to raise finance with Hyams as director and the film was his first hit.
+Paul Lazarus managed to raise financing with Hyams as director and the film was his first hit.

-This was followed by the less successful Hanover Street (1979) which starred Harrison Ford.
+This was followed by the less successful Hanover Street (1979), which starred Harrison Ford.

 Hyams did a rewrite of Ted Leighton's screenplay for the Steve McQueen film The Hunter (1980) which he was to direct.
-However he dropped out after clashes with McQueen.
+However, he dropped out after clashes with McQueen.

-He wanted to do a Western but was unable to get financing so he then wrote and directed the science fiction cult classic Outland (1981), which starred Sean Connery in a 'High Noon' scenario set on Io, one of Jupiter's moons.
+He wanted to do a Western but was unable to get financing, so he then wrote and directed the science fiction cult classic Outland (1981), which starred Sean Connery in a 'High Noon' scenario set on Io, one of Jupiter's moons.

 Hyams directed the thriller The Star Chamber (1983), starring Michael Douglas, also rewriting the script.